 Because there’s a lack of structure when working from home, it’s easy for work life and home life to start overlapping—and that’s one thing you want to avoid as much as possible.
 Set firm boundaries for your remote work to keep these areas of your life separate.
 Determine your office hours, and only work during those hours.
 Close the door (if you have one) to keep kids or pets from disturbing you while you work.
 Don’t eat or take breaks in your office.
 And stick to a set routine to create consistency and help yourself remain productive throughout the day.

 Need to clear space for your home office?
 With convenient self storage facilities throughout the nation, Extra Space Storage can help you make room for working from home.
-Find a storage unit near you!
+Find self storage units near you!